brainglobe/cellfinder/CONTRIBUTING.md

 Contributors to cellfinder are absolutely encouraged, whether you want to fix bugs, or add new features to better suit your data.

-If you would like to contribute to cellfinder (or any of the downstream tools like [amap](https://github.com/SainsburyWellcomeCentre/amap-python), [neuro](https://github.com/SainsburyWellcomeCentre/neuro), [brainio](https://github.com/adamltyson/brainio),
+If you would like to contribute to cellfinder (or any of the upstream tools like [amap](https://github.com/SainsburyWellcomeCentre/amap-python), [neuro](https://github.com/SainsburyWellcomeCentre/neuro), [brainio](https://github.com/adamltyson/brainio),